• Account

 I love Fiverr.

-It’s a site where people make their services available for 5 bucks.
-Usually, there are all types of add ons to help you earn more money, but it’s amazing what you can get for pretty cheap – everything from the tinfoil man singing you happy birthday in a thong to a new intro for your YouTube videos.
+It’s a site where people make their services available for 5 bucks (or much more).
+Usually, there are all types of add-ons to help you earn more money, but it’s amazing what you can get for pretty cheap – everything from singing customizable songs for you to a new intro for your YouTube videos.

 How to Do It